fahrnbergerg/tryhackme/contain-linux.md

 Finished
 ===============================================================
 </pre>
-This enumeration discovers an interesting file on the webroot.
+Enumeration uncovers an interesting file inside the webroot.
 # Decoding File Content
-The retrieved file contains encoded data written in the Brainfuck esoteric language.
-Decode that content using an online decoder.
+The retrieved file contains code written in the Brainfuck esoteric language.
+Decode the string with an online converter.

 [Brainfuck Language](https://www.dcode.fr/brainfuck-language) (Attacker Machine)

-The decoded string provides a private OpenSSH key.
-Save the decoded private OpenSSH key in the file `contain-linux.key` and restrict it to read permission for the owner.
+The decoded output yields a private OpenSSH key.
+Save it as `contain-linux.key` and restrict permission to owner‑read.
 # Private OpenSSH Key
-Since this private OpenSSH key does not reveal any corresponding user for initial access, further research will be necessary.
-Nonetheless, use it first by printing its accordant public OpenSSH key.
+No user information appears inside the key, so additional research remains necessary.
+Print the matching public OpenSSH key first.

 `ssh-keygen -y -f contain-linux.key` (Attacker Machine)
 <pre>
 Enter passphrase:
 </pre>
-The usage of the private OpenSSH key prompts for a passphrase.
-Convert the private OpenSSH key to a John-compatible hash and catch a glimpse of it.
+The command prompts for a passphrase.
+Convert the private key into a John‑compatible hash for inspection.

 `ssh2john contain-linux.key | cut -d':' -f2- > contain-linux.hash` (Attacker Machine)